AysenurBilgiseverer/data_visualization/README.md

 https://www.kaggle.com/kunal28chaturvedi/covid19-and-its-impact-on-students

-In this project, it is planned to visualize 6 selected question answers of 250 students.
-There are 1500 data.
+In this project, it is planned to visualize 6 selected question answers of 1195 students.
+There are nearly 7200 data.